 Assessment of the Enquiry Curriculum

 We have designed our own bespoke "Rainbow Passport" assessment system where each child's knowledge and skills are tracked across a learning pathway.
 This whole school approach to assessment allows us to build upon prior attainment.
+It works with our curriculum design and provides rich information on the starting points of all pupils.

 The enhanced curriculum compliments both the core and the enquiry curriculum and is implemented in the above approaches.